-Several years ago at this time of the Summer, I was on the west coast of Ireland, where they say,
+Several years ago, at this time of the Summer, on one of my teaching trips to Ireland, I found myself on the west coast, where they have a saying,

-“West o’ here, ta next parish over, tat’s Boston.“
+“Ahh… west o’ here, the next parish over is Boston.“

 Bill Petro, your friendly neighborhood historian